Astrophysics (Index)About

 A heliocentric system is a model of the universe that assumes heliocentricity (Sun-centered, or heliocentric), i.e., that the planets orbit the Sun.
 This type of model displaced geocentric systems, i.e., in which the planets, stars, and Sun orbit the Earth.
 Geocentric systems such as the ancient homocentric-sphere models explained motions in the sky using the rotations of nested interconnected invisible spheres centered on Earth.

 Current usage of the term heliocentric system (and heliocentrism, acceptance of such a system) varies regarding whether it means the Sun is the center of the entire universe, versus merely that the planets orbit around Sun.
-Historically, both Sun-centered models and models positing stars are "distant suns" were proposed by ancient Greeks, though their generally accepted model was geocentric.
+Historically, both Sun-centered models and models positing "many suns" (the other suns being what we see as stars) were proposed by ancient Greeks, though the Greeks' generally-accepted model was geocentric.

 (astronomy)